jeblad/language-detect/README.md

 ## Usage

-Each statistics gives a count of the number of occurences after capitalized words are removed from the text, litteral quotes are removed, and the terms that don't pass spellchecking are removed.
+Each statistics gives a count of the number of occurrences after capitalized words are removed from the text, literal quotes are removed, and the terms that don't pass spellchecking are removed.
 Spellcheckers for Bokmål and Nynorsk are pretty forgiving, so most of the language variants should pass as acceptable.

 Capitalized words are removed on an assumption that it is highly likely that such words are names, and thus are very noisy as they often comes from other cultural areas.

-Litteral quotes are removed on an assumption that it is highly likely they contain snippets of text in other languages, or spoken text which might have other properties than written text.
+Literal quotes are removed on an assumption that it is highly likely they contain snippets of text in other languages, or spoken text which might have other properties than written text.

 Whatever don't pass the spellchecker is removed too, on the assumption that the term seems so strange that it is unlikely they are a good source for language detection.
-This step is rather dangerous, as it can easilly remove what is indicative for a specific language variant.
+This step is rather dangerous, as it can easily remove what is indicative for a specific language variant.

 The *prior probability of the language variant* is given in the marginals section of the statistics, while the prior probability of the predictor must be calculated over all actual variants.
 If the purpose is only to compare the posterior probability, ie. identification of the language variant, then the prior probability of the predictor can be dropped.

 ### N-gram statistics

-These statistics describe the differences in use of N-grams, that is the *conditinal probability for observing the N-gram given the language specific form*.
+These statistics describe the differences in use of N-grams, that is the *conditional probability for observing the N-gram given the language specific form*.

 These statistics are completely built by the script, with N-grams extracted from the text sources.

 ### Affix statistics

-These statistics describe the differences in use of affixes, that is the *conditinal probability for observing the affix given the language specific form*.
+These statistics describe the differences in use of affixes, that is the *conditional probability for observing the affix given the language specific form*.

 These statistics are built with the affix files as patterns, with terms extracted from the text sources.

 ### Keyword statistics

-These statistics describe the differences in use of keywords, that is the *conditinal probability for observing the keywords given the language specific form*.
+These statistics describe the differences in use of keywords, that is the *conditional probability for observing the keywords given the language specific form*.

-These statistics are bult with the affix files and keywords as patterns, with terms extracted from the text sources.
+These statistics are built with the affix files and keywords as patterns, with terms extracted from the text sources.

 ## Sources